Topology of Discrete Quantum Feedback Control: Topological equivalence of quantum channels

 since

 The condition \eqref{eq_Kraus_support} leads to

 Furthermore, from the relation \eqref{eq_Bloch_range1}, we obtain

-which indicates that the Bloch matrix $X(\vec{k})$ can be truncated without changing its nonzero eigenvalues and replaced by a matrix $X_{\mathrm{trunc}}(\vec{k})$ with a finite dimension that does not increase with increasing the system size (see Fig.~\ref{fig_trunc}).
-Hence, topology of CPTP maps can be diagnosed by that of the truncated Bloch matrix $X_{\mathrm{trunc}}(\vec{k})$, which is a finite-size matrix in the $N_{\mathrm{cell}}\to\infty$ limit.
+which indicates that the Bloch matrix $X(\vec{k})$ can be truncated without changing its nonzero eigenvalues and can be replaced by a matrix $X_{\mathrm{trunc}}(\vec{k})$ with a finite dimension that does not increase when increasing the system size (see Fig.~\ref{fig_trunc}).
+Hence, the topology of a CPTP map can be diagnosed by that of its truncated Bloch matrix $X_{\mathrm{trunc}}(\vec{k})$, which remains a finite-size matrix in the $N_{\mathrm{cell}}\to\infty$ limit.
 Topological feedback control is thus characterized by a topological invariant for the truncated Bloch matrix.

 An important consequence of the locality of Kraus operators is that the CPTP map has highly degenerate zero eigenvalues.
-This can be seen by noting that
+This result can be seen by noting that

 which shows that $\ket{\vec{i},a}\bra{\vec{j},b}$ with $|\vec{i}-\vec{j}|>\ell$ is an eigenoperator of the CPTP map with eigenvalue zero.
-Thus, the truncation of a Bloch matrix and the highly degenerate zero eigenvalues can be understood as a consequence of local measurement, which erases quantum coherence between distant sites.
+Thus, the truncation of a Bloch matrix and the highly degenerate zero eigenvalues can be understood as a consequence of local measurement, which projects out quantum coherence between distant sites.

-The existence of zero eigenvalues of quantum channels implies a crucial difference between dynamics described by those quantum channels and continuous time evolution described by the Lindblad quantum master equation.
+The existence of zero eigenvalues of quantum channels implies a crucial difference between the dynamics described by those quantum channels and continuous time evolution described by the Lindblad quantum master equation.
 In fact, a quantum channel $\mathcal{E}$ that has a zero eigenvalue cannot be expressed in terms of any generator $\mathcal{L}$, i.e.,

 since the right-hand side cannot have a zero eigenvalue.
-Thus, the topological classification of quantum channels cannot be reduced to that of Lindbladians discussed in literature \cite{Bardyn13,Lieu20,Kawabata22,Sa22}.
+Thus, the topological classification of quantum channels cannot be reduced to that of the Lindbladians discussed in the literature \cite{Bardyn13,Lieu20,Kawabata22,Sa22}.

 If Kraus operators are not strictly local but have an exponentially decaying tail, the topology of a quantum channel may be discussed by approximating them with local ones because topology is insensitive to small deformations.
 Physically, this case should hold true unless rare measurement outcomes with extremely small probabilities due to an exponentially decaying tail of wavefunctions significantly alter the physics.
 While it is expected to be true for most cases, it would be interesting to find the cases where rare events due to the exponentially small tails of Kraus operators play a significant role in feedback control.
 We do not discuss those situations further in this paper.